Masud031/myshop-panjabi-frontend/README.md

 ---------------
 1.shopPage releated with shopfiltering,mobileshopfiltering and in backend with "getAllProducts".
 2.categoryBar releated with "categorypage",subcategoryfilter, and in banner category releated with'category.jsx. and backend is "getAllFilters " and "getAllFiltersProducts".
+3.Pending >process >shipped are in "UpdateOrderModal.jsx"